analogdevicesinc/msdk/USERGUIDE.md

 - `uint32_t txCnt` - Not used in SPI v2.
 - `uint32_t rxCnt` - Not used in SPI v2.
 - `mxc_spi_callback_t completeCB` - Type was renamed, but funtionally, remains unchanged.
-- `uint16_t txDummyValue` - Added parameter to set the transmit buffer with a dummy value when only receiving.
-- `uint8_t ssActivePol` - Added parameter that sets the Active state polarity (0 - LOW, or 1 - HIGH) for selected TS (ssIdx).

 ##### SPI Transaction Functions